 To assist schools to engage the services of a chaplain or student welfare worker to provide additional social, emotional and spiritual support to students.

-State schools do not directly employ chaplains/student welfare workers, and are required to engage a chaplain/student welfare worker through an Accredited Employing Authority (AEA) that offers chaplaincy/student welfare worker services.
+State schools do not directly employ chaplains or student welfare workers, and are required to engage a chaplain or student welfare worker through an Accredited Employing Authority (AEA).

 Funding is allocated according to the following formula:

 - $11,000 per year to eligible schools with 410 or more students enrolled as of February 2012

 - $5,500 per year to eligible schools with 100 to 409 students enrolled as of February 2012.

 A total of 147 state schools receive an annual allocation on a recurrent basis under this program.

 The AEA is required to provide quarterly reporting to the Department of Education which includes information on: